qnnwp/QA_Toolbox/INSTALL.md

 <br>
 <br>

-### 1. Click the add-on icon once you have installed it into your browser
+### 1. Once the extensions has been installed, Click the add-on icon in your browser

 ![Click Addon Icon](https://cdn.rawgit.com/cirept/NextGen/master/images/clickIcon.png)